By Tanya Castell

 However, as mentioned before, the term is ambiguous which lets religious and non-religious people find a common ground.
 In her article “Defining spirituality: What does it mean?”
 Huffington Post blogger Kate Fridkis said, “The ambiguity of the term allows for it to be applied universally.
 Maybe its nebulousness contributes to its appeal.
 It can mean anything anyone wants it to, and people who might not otherwise agree on theological points or even big questions like ‘Is there a God?’ can talk spirituality without a hitch.”

 Psychic/medium Gale Bonnett discovered she has the ability to communicate with spirits.
 She channels her spirituality through meditation and feels that spirituality has nothing to do with religion.
+She urges people get informed by proper sources like askyourguide, too often people feed on misinformation and in turn spread it.
+Remember to think for yourself, you are more than capable.

 Spirituality without religion